|Semester and Year||FA 2011|

 |Time||11:00 AM - 12:15 PM|

-Is there such a thing as religion?
-If there is no universal agreement, how can we then have a philosophy of it?
+Is there such thing as religion--definable and singular?
+If there is no agreement, how can we have a philosophy of it?
 Departing from this predicament, this course will first examine how “religion” has been construed over time and in a variety of contexts.
-After touching upon Western medieval endeavors to “prove” God’s existence, we’ll attend to the nineteenth century and beyond when translations of Sanskrit texts from South Asia began making their way into the Western academy.
-We’ll consider, for example, how Nietzsche’s critique of religion was informed by Hegel as well as his (mis)readings of Buddhism.
-Later in the course, we’ll draw Western notions of the “ineffability” of God into conversation with the second- century Buddhist philosophy of Nagarjuna and his influences on the Zen/Ch’an/Dhyana tradition.
-Finally, we’ll come to the “death of God,” and explore postmodern religious themes.
-Readings may include: Mircea Eliade, Anselm of Canterbury, Pseudo-Dionysius, Marguerite Porete, Meister Eckhart, Nagarjuna, Dogen, Shunryu Suzuki, and Gianni Vattimo.
+After touching upon various Western medieval endeavors to “prove” God’s existence, we’ll attend to the nineteenth century and Friedrich Nietzsche’s On the Genealogy of Morals .
+We will consider the ways in which Nietzsche employs Hegel’s master/slave dialectic to identify the psychological state of ressentiment as a key factor in the birth and character of Jewish/Christian morality.
+Also, William James’s Varieties of Religious Experience (1902) will be read as a groundbreaking study in the psychological states of religious consciousness.
+We will also draw Western notions of the “ineffability”of God—especially as appearing in the Pseudo-Dionysian tradition of the via negativa —into conversation with the second century (CE) Buddhist philosophy of Nagarjuna and his influences on the Zen/Ch’an tradition.
+Finally, we’ll explore recent reimaginings of religion in light of postmodern themes such as nihilism and the death of God.
+Readings include: Anselm of Canterbury, Mircea Eliade, Marguerite Porete, Meister Eckhart, Pseudo-Dionysius, Nagarjuna, Dogen, Shunryu Suzuki, and Gianni Vattimo.

 Interdisciplinary Seminars (IDSEM-UG)